Syllabus for Fall Semester 2024

 Chapter 26

 Wednesday Dec.
 4 38.
-TBA
+Six Important Angiosperm Families

 Lab Final

 Friday Dec.
-6 Review for final
+6 Come with questions

 Friday Dec.
-13 [FINAL EXAM 8-10am]
+13 [FINAL EXAM 8-10am] Study Guide, Flash Cards, Polls

 Course Learning Objectives